 \subsection{Martian Terrain Navigation}

 In this evaluation, we consider the autonomous navigation task on the surface of Mars with a rover.
-We obtain the Mars terrain data from \textit{High Resolution Imaging Science Experiment} (HiRISE)~\cite{mcewen2007mars}.
+We obtain the Mars terrain data from \textit{High-Resolution Imaging Science Experiment} (HiRISE)~\citep{mcewen2007mars}.
 Since there is no explicitly presented ``obstacle", the robot only receives the reward when it reaches the goal.
-If the rover attempts to move on a steep slope, it may be damaged and trapped within the same state with probability proportional to the slope angle.
-Otherwise, its next state is distributed around the desired waypoint following by the current action.
+If the rover attempts to move on a steep slope, it may be damaged and trapped within the same state with a probability proportional to the slope angle.
+Otherwise, its next state is distributed around the desired waypoint followed by the current action.
 This indicates that the underlying transition function should be the mixture of these two factors, and it is reasonable to assume that the means of the two cases are given by the current state and the next waypoint, respectively.
 We can similarly have an estimate of the variances.
-The mean and the variance of the transition function can then be computed using the law of total expectation and total variance, respectively.
+The transition function's mean and variance can then be computed using the law of total expectation and total variance, respectively.

 Due to the complex and unstructured terrestrial features, evenly-spaced supporting state points may fail to best characterize the underlying value function.
 Also, to keep the computational time at a reasonable amount while maintaining a good performance, we leverage the importance sampling technique to sample the supporting states that concentrate around the dangerous regions where there are steep slopes.
 This is obtained by first drawing a large number of states uniformly covering the whole workspace.
 For each sampled state, we then assign a weight proportional to its slope angle.
 Finally, we resample supporting states based on the weights.
 To guarantee the goal state to have a value, we always place one supporting state at the center of the goal area.